squalou/google-chat-linux/README.md

 If you're now happy with this, build from sources with `npm install && npm run dist` or get a proper OS with a proper distribution system.

+## Linux dependencies

+Starting with 5.14.x, xdg-desktop-portal should be installed.
+It's probably already the case on most distributions. [see here](README.md/#support-native-filechooser)

+Dependency is taken care of in AUR Arch package and Debian package.

 ## CHANGELOG and news